Educational Services · Petaluma, CA

 What the Data Says About Family Life Center

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Educational Services industry average of $2,944 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Family Life Center to date.
+The Educational Services sector average runs $3,013 per employer.
 The Wage and Hour Division added 1 case producing $24,128 in back wages owed to 34 affected workers.

 Wage & Hour Findings